Mueang Fa Daet Song Yang: Cultural practices

-The site of Muang Fa Daet was likely a Buddhist society based on the style of artifacts and features found there.
-The time period and style of ceramics and Buddhist artifacts found here link the culture to the Davaravati period based on its similarity to other Thailand Davaravati sites.
+The site of Mueang Fa Daet was likely a Buddhist society based on the style of artifacts and features found there.
+The time period and style of ceramics and Buddhist artifacts found here link the culture to the Dvaravati period based on its similarity to other Thailand Dvaravati sites.
 With this site being a Buddhist society it is thought that there was a presence of Monks in the city.
-Based on the estimated population size there could have been as many as 85-164 men who could have taken on this role without disturbing the aspects of everyday life.
+Based on the estimated population size there could have been as many as 85–164 men who could have taken on this role without disturbing the aspects of everyday life.

 The Khmer Empire is also thought to influence the culture and religious themes of Mueang Fa Daet as it spread throughout Thailand.
 The influence of the Khmer Empire can be seen in the specific pottery styles which included corded patterns, incised sherds, and carinated pots.
-There is also evidence that this site might have been a place of pottery production with large amounts of clay and remnants of a kiln left behind The narrative art found on many sema stones is also believed to have originated in Mueang Fa Daet.
-The appearance of narrative art sema stones is very limited with the site of Muang Fa Daed having the largest number with a total of 15.
+The site may also have been a place of pottery production, with large amounts of clay and the remnants of a kiln left behind.
+The narrative art found on many sema stones is also believed to have originated in Mueang Fa Daet.
+The appearance of narrative art sema stones is very limited with the site of Mueang Fa Daet having the largest number with a total of 15.
+Supitchar Jindawattanaphum reads one of these stones, which she calls the Ramphan Philap sema (ใบเสมารำพันพิลาป), as showing a warrior with a sword carried on his back standing at a city gate, and reports it in the Khon Kaen National Museum.